If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 As we attempt to navigate working and living through COVID-19, we need to have a clear understanding of the social stigma and harassment that can affect people as they strive to cope with this new reality.

-The post Social Stigma and COVID-19: Protecting Your Workers.
-Interview with Dr. Keith Dobson appeared first on Mental Health Commission of Canada.
+Video: Social Stigma and COVID-19: Protecting Your Workers Interview with Dr. Keith Dobson

 Table of Contents